For Immediate Release October 26, 2011

 Staff Contact: Rigo Leal, Public Information Officer, 303-651-8840

 View the most recent Press Releases.

-LPC Crews have been working to restore power since 11:30 pm last night, and will continue working throughout tonight and into tomorrow as required.
-If you want to be sure that Longmont Power & Communications is aware of your outage, please complete an online outage reporting form.
-Customers can also call 303-776-0011.
+- LPC Crews have been working to restore power since 11:30 pm last night, and will continue working throughout tonight and into tomorrow as required.
+See updates on the City of Longmont’s Facebook page at www.facebook.com/cityoflongmontco.

 If you are dependent on electricity to run your life support system, LPC urges you to think about alternatives - like staying with a friend, calling your doctor or making other arrangements.

-In addition, LPC would also like to remind all customers about staying safe during the storm.
+- LPC also reminds all customers about staying safe during the storm.
 Please do not attempt to trim or remove trees that are, or could come in contact with, energized electric lines.

-For the latest information on the storm visit also visit http://www.ci.longmont.co.us/news/snowplan.htm.
+For the latest information on the storm visit http://www.ci.longmont.co.us/news/snowplan.htm.